Kyun-J/DivisionLayout/README.md

 app:division_bottom=float
 ```

-It can arrange the views in a row by specifying the horizontal and vertical groups respectively, and group views with the division_group attribute, place the order with the division_order attribute.
+It can arrange the views in a row by specifying the horizontal and vertical groups respectively, and group views with the division_group attribute, place the order with the division_order attribute.<br/><br/>

-The division_width and division_height properties apply only when layout_width and layout_height are 0dp, respectively.
+The division_width and division_height properties apply only when layout_width and layout_height are 0dp, respectively.<br/>
-In the case of match_parent, all attributes such as the division_group are ignored and fill the parent layout.
+In the case of match_parent, all attributes such as the division_group are ignored and fill the parent layout.<br/>
 If wrap_content is specified or a unit other than 0dp is specified, the size of the view is allocated as specified and the corresponding division_width or division_height attributes are ignored.

 ```xml